foreverfl/vscode/api/advanced-topics/remote-extensions.md

 1. Navigate to the repository that contains your extension on GitHub and [open it in a codespace](https://docs.github.com/github/developing-online-with-codespaces/creating-a-codespace) to work with it in a browser-based editor.
 You can also [open the codespace in VS Code](https://docs.github.com/github/developing-online-with-codespaces/using-codespaces-in-visual-studio-code) if you prefer.

-2. While the default image for GitHub Codespaces should have all the needed prerequisites for most extensions, you can install any other required dependencies (for example, using `yarn install` or `sudo apt-get`) in a new VS Code terminal window (`kb(workbench.action.terminal.new)`).
+2. While the default image for GitHub Codespaces should have all the needed prerequisites for most extensions, you can install any other required dependencies (for example, using `yarn install` or `sudo apt-get`) in a new VS Code terminal window (`` Ctrl+Shift+` ``).

 3. Finally, press `kb(workbench.action.debug.start)` or use the **Run and Debug** view to launch the extension inside in the codespace.